-The outlook for December indicates that flows are most likely to be below normal or low for southern and central England, and mostly normal for the rest of the UK.
-The December-January-February outlook indicates that normal to below normal flows are likely to be dominant across southern England.
+The outlook for March indicates that flows are most likely to be normal to below normal for south-east England, normal to above normal in northern and central England, and normal everywhere else in the UK.
+The March-April-May outlook indicates that the same pattern will persist for the next three months.

-1-month river flow outlook starting Dec 2021 Outlook category magn. (colour) range < 0.13 Above Normal0.13-0.28 0.28-0.72 Below normal 0.72-0.87 >0.88 Expected probability Aquifer
+1-month river flow outlook starting Mar 2022 Outlook category magn. (colour) range < 0.13 Above Normal0.13-0.28 0.28-0.72 Below normal 0.72-0.87 >0.88 Expected probability Aquifer